jesustorresdev/tensorflow-build-vagrant/README.md

 The created virtual machines must be provisioned with all the software that we need.
 For that we use [bootstrap.sh](bootstrap.sh) Bash script.
-It will install all dependencies and start the build process as is described by [Tensorflow documentation](https://www.tensorflow.org/versions/master/get_started/os_setup.html).
+It will install all dependencies and then it will run [build-tensorflow.sh](build-tensorflow.sh) to start the build process as is described by [Tensorflow documentation](https://www.tensorflow.org/versions/master/get_started/os_setup.html).
+There is where you have to see if you want to the change the build setup; e.g.
+CUDA version, CPU type or cuDNN, version.

 # Copyright and license

-Copyright (c) 2016, Jesús Torres &lt;<jmtorres@ull.es>&gt;.
+Copyright (c) 2016-2017, Jesús Torres &lt;<jmtorres@ull.es>&gt;.
 This work is licensed under a [Creative Commons Public Domain Dedication 1.0 License](https://creativecommons.org/publicdomain/zero/1.0/).